Rainforest Conservation Volunteer Projects in Peru

 - Researching reptiles, amphibians and butterflies.

-- Working on an animal release program, including:
+- Working on an animal release programme, including:

 - Feeding the animals.